PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 06:11:27
+Last updated: 2024-04-12 06:12:36
-Random Quote: I am not in danger, Skyler.
-I AM the danger! - Walter White
+Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian